codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ---
-description: Find out how to overcome frequent issues with building your Flutter app on Codemagic.
+description: How to overcome common issues building mobile apps on Codemagic
 title: Common issues
 weight: 4
 ---